RyanBajzath/FaceSpace/README.md

-# Mini-Project: Facespace!

-## Goal

-Create a site that will serve up Facespace!
-Oh, and learn a little more about React, routing, Node and CSS along the way.

-## Setup

 This repository contains a frontend and a backend folder.
 This means that each folder is a complete environment (`package.json`, `/node_modules`).
 They are completely independent.
 You cannot reference code from one environment in the other environment.

-Generally speaking, the frontend will query the backend via calls to the server endpoints.

 ### The Frontend